Law A Level

 Learning styles

-Learning takes place via a range of methods including independent learning, discussion and note-taking.
-Emphasis is also placed on I.T as the Law department has its own well-resourced SharePoint site with links to useful websites.
+Learning takes place via a range of methods including note taking, group-based activities, discussions and student presentations.
+Emphasis is also placed on I.T as the Law department has its own well-resourced SharePoint side with links to useful websites.
+All assessments are written essays and in timed conditions.
+Law students will be expected to carry out a minimum of 6 hours independent study per week

 Subject Combinations and Progression